Crisis in the Classroom: How Marvin the “Mental Health Warrior” Cat Uses the RESPOND Method

 Luckily, I had just finished writing my new book: Mental Health Warrior’s RESPOND to Crisis: A First-Line Guide for Everyday Heroes to Recognize, Support, and Stabilize People in a Mental Health Crisis.”

-I handed Marvin a fresh copy, still warm from the printer.
-His tail flicked with excitement.
 “Finally!
 A manual for Warriors like me who want to help — without accidentally making things worse by, say, offering sardines as therapy.”

-Now, Marvin already knew my story — twenty years battling Bipolar, Alcoholism, Anxiety Disorders, and PTSD.
+Now, Marvin already knew my story — twenty years battling Bipolar, Alcoholism, Anxiety Disorders and PTSD.
 Struggles that left me so powerless I once tried to end my life.
 But in that darkest place, I discovered something life-changing: mental health is the key to overcoming any challenge.

 Armed with that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge.
-So you can take control of your emotions, triumph over challenges, and build the life you really want.

 Example 1: The Overwhelmed Student

-Marvin sighed.
-“Okay, picture this: I’m teaching fractions, and a student stares at the whiteboard like it’s ancient cat hieroglyphics.
-Suddenly, they slam their book shut and mutter, ‘I can’t do this.
+“Okay, picture this,” Marvin sighed.
+“I’m teaching fractions, and one student is staring at the whiteboard like it’s ancient cat hieroglyphics.
+Then suddenly, they slam their book shut and mutter, ‘I can’t do this.
 I’m too stupid.
 I give up.’
 Crisis mode, right there.”

 In the past, Marvin admitted, he might’ve blurted out, “Nonsense!
 Everyone loves fractions!”
 (Which, frankly, is a lie.)
 But now, with the RESPOND method, he could do better.

 I nodded.
 “That’s exactly it, Marvin.
 When someone’s overwhelmed, we don’t dismiss their feelings or tell them to ‘snap out of it.’
-We recognize, we engage, and we provide the stability of a safe, non-judgmental space.”

 Example 2: The Student in Silent Distress

-Marvin leaned closer.
-“Here’s another.
-There’s a student who never raises their hand, avoids eye contact, and seems like they’re carrying a backpack full of invisible bricks.
-No outburst, no meltdown — just quiet suffering.
+“Here’s another,” Marvin said, leaning closer.
+“There’s a student who never raises their hand, avoids eye contact and walks around like they’re carrying a backpack full of invisible bricks.
+No outburst.
+No meltdown.
+Just quiet suffering.
 That’s trickier.”

 He was right.
 Silent distress often goes unnoticed.
-But RESPOND shines here, too.
+But RESPOND shines here too.

-Engage (with compassion): Gently check in.
+Engage: Gently check in.
 “Hey, I’ve noticed you seem quieter lately.
 I just want you to know I care.”

-“Exactly, Marvin,” I said.
-“Sometimes the crisis isn’t loud.
-It’s silent.
-And we need Warriors who can recognize the signs, engage with compassion, and provide the safety of connection before things spiral further.”
+And we need Warriors who can recognize the signs, engage with compassion and provide the safety of connection before things spiral further.”

 Example 3: The Student in Full-On Meltdown

-Marvin flattened his ears.
-“Final scenario: A student has a full meltdown in class.
+“Final scenario,” Marvin said, flattening his ears.
+“A student has a full meltdown in class.
 Tears, yelling, the works.
 The other kids stare.
 Some laugh.
-And I’m standing there thinking: do I call the principal, the fire department, or Batman?”
+And I’m standing there wondering: do I call the principal, the fire department or Batman?”

 Ah, the public crisis — overwhelming for everyone involved.
 But again, RESPOND provides a clear path.